Bishop of Bath and Wells

-The Bishop of Bath and Wells heads the Church of England Diocese of Bath and Wells in the Province of Canterbury in England.

-The present diocese covers the overwhelmingly greater part of the (ceremonial) county of Somerset and a small area of Dorset.
-The Episcopal seat is located in the Cathedral Church of Saint Andrew in the city of Wells in Somerset.
+The bishop of Bath and Wells is the diocesean bishop of the diocese of Bath and Wells in the Church of England.
+The bishop's seat, or cathedra, is at the Cathedral Church of Saint Andrew in the city of Wells.
+The diocese covers most of Somerset and a small part of Dorset.

-The bishop is one of two (the other is the Bishop of Durham) who escort the sovereign at the coronation.

-The Bishop's residence is The Palace, Wells.
-In late 2013 the Church Commissioners announced that they were purchasing the Old Rectory, a Grade II-listed building in Croscombe for the Bishop's residence.
-However this decision was widely opposed, including by the Diocese, and in May 2014 was overturned by a committee of the Archbishops' Council.
+From 1090 until the Reformation the Abbey Church of St Peter and Paul in the city of Bath was also a cathedral of the diocese, and the double name has been retained.
+The bishop has the right, together with the bishop of Durham, to escort the sovereign at the coronation.
+The bishop's residence is the Bishop's Palace, Wells.

 History

-Somerset originally came under the authority of the Bishop of Sherborne, but Wells became the seat of its own Bishop of Wells from 909.
-King William Rufus granted Bath to a royal physician, John of Tours, Bishop of Wells and Abbot of Bath, who was permitted to move his episcopal seat for Somerset from Wells to Bath in 1090, thereby becoming the first Bishop of Bath.
+Somerset originally came under the authority of the Bishop of Sherborne, but Wells became the seat of its own bishop of Wells from 909.
+King William Rufus granted Bath to a royal physician, John of Tours, Bishop of Wells and Abbot of Bath, who was permitted to move his episcopal seat for Somerset from Wells to Bath in 1090, thereby becoming the first bishop of Bath.
 He planned and began a much larger church as his cathedral, to which was attached a priory, with the bishop's palace beside it.

 In 1197 Bishop Savaric FitzGeldewin officially moved his seat to Glastonbury Abbey with the approval of Pope Celestine III.
-However, the monks there would not accept their new Bishop of Glastonbury and the title of Bishop of Bath and Glastonbury was used until the Glastonbury claim was abandoned in 1219.
-His successor, Jocelin of Wells, then returned to Bath, again under the title, Bishop of Bath.
-The official episcopal title became Bishop of Bath and Wells under a Papal ruling of 3 January 1245.
+However, the monks there would not accept their new bishop of Glastonbury and the title of bishop of Bath and Glastonbury was used until the Glastonbury claim was abandoned in 1219.
+His successor, Jocelin of Wells, then returned to Bath, again under the title, bishop of Bath.
+The official episcopal title became bishop of Bath and Wells under a Papal ruling of 3 January 1245.

 By the 15th century Bath Abbey was badly dilapidated.
-Oliver King, Bishop of Bath and Wells, decided in 1500 to rebuild it on a smaller scale.
+Oliver King, bishop of Bath and Wells, decided in 1500 to rebuild it on a smaller scale.
 The new abbey-church was completed just a few years before Bath Priory was dissolved in 1539.
 Then Henry VIII considered this new church redundant, and it was offered to the people of Bath to form their parish church; but they did not buy it, and it was stripped of its glass and lead.
 The last bishop in communion with Rome was deprived in 1559 but the succession of bishops has continued to the present day.

+In late 2013 the Church Commissioners announced that they were purchasing the Old Rectory, a Grade II-listed building in Croscombe for the bishop's residence.
+However this decision was widely opposed, including by the diocese, and in May 2014 was overturned by a committee of the Archbishops' Council.

 The diocese and the episcopate are today part of the Anglican Communion.